low122/NBA_personalized_highlight/README.md

 # NBA Personalized Highlight Generator

-This project builds an ai-powered floating widget that provides play-by-play analysis with an AI generated audio or text digests of the latest highlights and commentary.
-The system processes NBA game footage to identify players, track their movements, and assign them to teams based on their jersey colors.
-The output is an annotated video showing player and ball tracking.
+This project processes NBA game footage to detect and track basketball players and the ball.
+The system uses AI to identify players and the ball, tracking their positions throughout the game.
+The output is an annotated video visually highlighting player and ball movements.

 ## Features